OngMinXian/NUSPlanner/README.md

        3a2.
 User fills in the required details
        Use case resumes from step 4

       3b.
-User chooses to omit either the start date and time/end date and time of the event *b1.
-NUSPlanner detects the error
-        *b2.
-Event details are not submittied and stored in the Firestore database *b3.
-Event is not displayed in the Calendar upon closing the pop-up tab
+User violates any one of the four pre-requisites for logging an event *b1.
+NUSPlanner detects the error and requests for the correct data *b2.
+Event details are not submitted and stored in the Firestore database *b3.
+Steps b1-b2 are repeated until the data entered is correct Use case resumes from step 4
-        Use case ends

   #### Use Case: UC2 - Editing account settings
     - System: NUSPlanner